-Note: Gmail doesn't accept allowlist requests from mail senders.
+Note: Gmail doesn't accept allowlist requests from third-party email senders.
 We can't guarantee messages will pass Gmail’s spam filters.

-This article does not provide solutions to these issues:
+This article doesn't provide solutions to these issues:

-- Bounced mail to one user: If you’re getting bounced messages when sending to a single Gmail user, learn how to fix bounced emails.
+- Bounced mail to one user: If you’re getting bounced messages when sending to a single Gmail user, read how to fix bounced emails.

 - Message rejected by Google Groups: If your message is rejected when sending to a work or school Google group, go to sender guidelines for work or school accounts.

-If you use an email service provider with your own domain, make sure the provider follows the guidelines in this article.
-Large email providers, for example Gmail, AOL, and Yahoo, generally follow these guidelines.
+If you use a third-party email service provider with your domain, make sure the provider follows the guidelines in this article.
+Large email providers such as Google, AOL, and Yahoo, typically follow these guidelines.